310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Kanata past %}
-… hm. i see. why did you do this then?
+…hm. i see. why did you do this then?

 a Meteorite is no Joke to us, you know?

 {% endbubble %}
 {% bubble Madara hidden %}
 “Hahaha!
-Within Ryuseitai is a meteor![^22] So I made a hoax about a meteorite crashing down from the sky and onto the earth…♪”
+Within Ryuseitai is a meteor![^22] So I made a hoax about a meteorite crashing down from the sky and straaaight onto the earth…♪”

 {% endbubble %}
 {% bubble Kanata pastfrown %}